lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         FROM `gcp-for-bioinformatics`.sql_genomics_examples.INFORMATION_SCHEMA.COLUMNS
         WHERE table_name="experiments"

-*TIP: Examine both the table schema and table when you are writing SQL queries.
+TIP: Examine both the table schema and table when you are writing SQL queries.
 Table in this example are very small, so you can use `SELECT *...` to see all data.

-When you are working with larger tables, you may want to add `LIMIT 10` to return only 10 sample data rows.*
+- When you are working with tables that contain a large amount of data, you may want to add a limit clause, such as `LIMIT 10` to return only a subset of the data from table.
+- In this example, that would be 10 sample data rows.

 ---
 **Q1a: Write a SQL query to return the names of experiments performed by Tommy Student**